 Palm oil is a tropical oil surrounded by controversy.I first wrote about palm oil two years ago in a post that discussed issues with its production, including massive scale deforestation and social disruption.
 Palm oil is used in around 50% of products found in the grocery store, and many soapmakers use it in their soaps.
-One Earth Body Care soaps are entirely palm-oil-free; we prefer to use the byproduct tallow in our soaps.
+One Earth Body Care soaps are entirely palm-oil-free.
 However, palm oil production is an important issue that reaches beyond soapmaking into many aspects of everyday life.
 I now want to revisit efforts to foster sustainable palm oil production and check on the current status of these efforts.
 Can soapmakers and consumers trust the label “sustainable palm oil” when sourcing ingredients or purchasing products?
 This is Part 1 in a series of posts that takes a look at this issue.

 Can sustainability be certified?The longest-running certification scheme for “sustainable palm oil” is managed by the Roundtable on Sustainable Palm Oil (RSPO).
 The RSPO has been widely criticized for failing to live up to its promises of ensuring no deforestation or human rights abuses by companies that obtain RSPO certification.
 Partly in response to that criticism, the RSPO is considering revising and strengthening its standards to better enforce sustainability.
 A decision on new standards that would promote “No Deforestation, No Peatland and No Exploitation” best practices will happen in November 2018.
 Another initiative, The Palm Oil Innovation Group (POIG), is working to promote “responsible palm oil production practices by key players in the supply chain through developing…a credible and verifiable benchmark that builds upon the Roundtable on Sustainable Palm Oil (RSPO).”
 The Rainforest Alliance has also developed a certification scheme to work against deforestation and injustice in palm oil production.
 The Rainforest Alliance collaborates with the RSPO, Tropical Forest Alliance 2020, and the Consumer Goods Forum in these efforts.